DataDog/heroku-buildpack-datadog/README.md

 3. heroku/ruby
 ```

-## Pinning a specific buildpack version and a specific Datadog agent version
+## Pinning a specific buildpack version and a specific Datadog Agent version

 Heroku recommends to always use the latest commit of a buildpack.
 If you need to pin the buildpack version, you can do so by specifying the buildpack release tag: